Senator Lindsey Graham slams Palestinians as ‘radicalised’ in social post

 There have also been high-profile attacks on Palestinian Americans since the war began.

-In October, a six-year-old Palestinian American boy named Wadea al-Fayoume was stabbed to death by his neighbour, who allegedly yelled before the attack, “You Muslims must die!”
+In October, a six-year-old Palestinian American boy named Wadea al-Fayoume was stabbed to death by his neighbour, who allegedly yelled, “You Muslims must die!”
 Al-Fayoume’s mother was also injured in the attack.

 And in June, a woman in Euless, Texas, was charged with attempted murder for allegedly trying to drown a three-year-old Palestinian American girl in her apartment complex’s pool.

-Still, critics have accused Washington of downplaying the hate Palestinian, Arab and Muslim groups face since the war began.
+Still, critics have accused Washington of downplaying the hate that Palestinian, Arab and Muslim groups have faced since the war began.

 They also accuse politicians of misrepresenting the goals of pro-Palestinian protesters as anti-Semitic: Rather, many of the protests have called for a ceasefire in Gaza and divestment from firms linked to Israeli human rights abuses.